Pad28/obj-schema-validator/README.md

             options: {
                 includes: {
                     check: true, // indicate that this option is active
-                    list: ["Mexico", "Queretaro"] // indicate the list of allowed values }
+                    list: ["CDMX", "Queretaro"] // indicate the list of allowed values }
             }
         },